TikTok content creator arrested in murder case of Baton Rouge therapist | KRDO

 “A significant amount of blood was observed throughout the apartment, along with multiple sharp objects and other weapons.
 It should be noted that additional evidence indicated an apparent effort to discard evidence by cleaning the scene,” the arrest warrant reads.

-Video surveillance footage gathered by investigators also showed Abraham arriving at Thomas’ apartment complex around 11:00 a.m. on Saturday, September 28, and witnesses told detectives they saw Thomas struggling to drag an object wrapped in a tarp down stairs before loading the tarp into Abraham’s car, the warrant states.
+Video surveillance footage gathered by investigators also showed Abraham arriving at Thomas’ apartment complex around 11 a.m. on Saturday, September 28, and witnesses told detectives they saw Thomas struggling to drag an object wrapped in a tarp downstairs before loading the tarp into Abraham’s car, the warrant states.

 The Louisiana State Police Crime Lab matched DNA collected from Thomas’ apartment to Abraham, according to the arrest warrant.